feldhaus/coding-2d-cookbook/README.md

 - **Personal Growth:** Explore topics that interest me and learn by doing.
 - **Incremental Learning:** Build a solid knowledge base step by step.
 - **Quick Reference:** Create a personal library for faster solutions, avoiding long searches through documentation or forums.
-- **Experimentation:** Explore new programming concepts in a structured way.
+- **Experimentation:** Dive into new programming concepts with a hands-on approach.

 ## Features